InsertKoinIO/koin/README.md

-# Insert Koin to make dependency injection
+![logo](./img/insert_koin_android_logo.jpg)

+### What's KOIN?

-KOIN is a dependency injection framework that uses Kotlin and its functional power to get things done!
+Koin is a simple (but powerfull) Dependency injection framework for Android.
+It uses [Kotlin](https://kotlinlang.org/) and its functional power to get things done!
 No proxy/CGLib, No code generation, No introspection.
 Just functional Kotlin and DSL magic ;)

-![logo](./img/insert_koin_android_logo.jpg)
+KOIN is a very small library, that aims to be as simple as possible and let's write you dependency injection in a breath.

+*Just describe your stuffs and inject it!*

+### What's Up?

-Check the latest changes in [What's new](https://github.com/Ekito/koin/wiki/What's-new-%3Fv) wiki page.
+Check the latest changes in [What's New](https://github.com/Ekito/koin/wiki/What's-new-%3Fv) and the [Roadmap](https://github.com/Ekito/koin/wiki/Roadmap) for next releases.

 # Getting Started